-Zoog Technologies, Inc., as stated in our newly revamped (yey!) website, is a company composed of geeks that are passionate when it comes to imagining, building and sharing tech solutions for the community.
-Some also say that our company can be distinguished as the one along a noisy highway in Cebu that stands out because of the multitude of sticky notes on its glass walls.
+Zoog Technologies, Inc. is a company composed of geeks that are passionate when it comes to imagining, building and sharing tech solutions for the community.
+Some also say that our company can be distinguished as the one along the bustling highway in Cebu that stands out because of the multitude of sticky notes on its glass walls.

 Would you look at those?

 As a startup, people may think we’re this cool bunch that creates cool stuff.
 Well, that is true, but there’s more to our company that meets the eye.
 Here’s the story of Zoog through the eyes of our own CEO Kenneth Baylosis.